MicrosoftDocs/winui-api/microsoft.ui.xaml.core.direct/microsoft_ui_xaml_core_direct.md

 ## -remarks

-See the **XAML Controls Gallery** sample app for examples of WinUI features and controls.

-If you don't have the XAML Controls Gallery app installed, get the WinUI 2.x version from the [Microsoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).

-You can also view, clone, and build the XAML Controls Gallery source code from [GitHub](https://github.com/Microsoft/Xaml-Controls-Gallery) (switch to the [WinUI 3 Preview branch](https://github.com/microsoft/Xaml-Controls-Gallery/tree/winui3preview) for WinUI 3 Preview controls and features).

 [XamlDirect](xamldirect.md) is **purpose built for middleware*- that predominantly use imperative APIs to create UI instead of markup.
 With [XamlDirect](xamldirect.md) APIs, you can achieve performance parity with the XAML parser even when creating UI imperatively in code.

 [XamlDirect](xamldirect.md) APIs can be used side-by-side with traditional APIs and take advantage of the pay for play performance improvements.